jackcox15/Kairos/README.md

-# Kairos: “Infrastructure as Mutual Aid”
+# What is Kairos?
 Kairos is a complete deployment system for Reticulum mesh networks, focused on making resilient communications accessible to mutual aid groups, community organizers, and local emergency response networks.

 It combines internet backbone infrastructure (utilizing virtual private servers + WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.
 The system is designed for graceful degradation: as infrastructure fails, the network automatically falls back from: